THE HAZARDS OF WHOLE BODY CRYOTHERAPY

 3) Blood pressure.
 Does the operator takes your blood pressure and shows it to you, puts it in your chart, and explains why the need for measuring blood pressure?

 4) Skin temperature.
-Does the operator take your skin temperature immediately after you emerge from the Cryosauna and puts it in your chart?
+Does the operator take your skin temperature immediately after you emerge from the Cryosauna and puts it on your chart?

 5) Security cameras.
 Ask if they are on and working…even ask to see the security monitor.